-- A statement on the insulation environment that the cables are suitable for, either: not surrounded, partially surrounded, or completely surrounded, in accordance with AS3999:2015 - D The license details of the electrician that completed the ERA or alternative competent person
+Ensure that your electrical risk assessment includes: (Tick (✓) all boxes to meet the requirements before proceeding) 0 or statement on the insulation environment that the cables are suitable for, either: not surrounded, partially rrounded, or completely surrounded, in accordance with AS3999.
+Th ne license details of the electrician that completed the ERA or alternative competent person

-Photo/video evidence requirements
+Photo evidence requirements

-All photos/videos must be geo-tagged and timestamped.
+All photos must be geo-tagged and timestamped.
 Photos must not be blurry.

-Use Timestamp Camera (or alternative app) to take your photos and to record a fiveminute time-lapse video of the insulation install process.
-Make sure to include yourself in the video, including a clear shot of your face before putting on any facial PPE.
+Use Timestamp Camera (or alternative app) to take your photos and to record a five-minute time-lapse video of the insulation install process.
 If using an alternative app, it needs to show time and geo-tagged location on your photos and video recording submitted.
 For Timestamp Camera, follow the QR code to download for Apple and Android smart phones before you attend sites.